There are 3 levels of filtering available in advanced data grids.

-You can filter using the filter row, located at the top of advanced data grids, as shown below.
+You can filter using the filter row, located at the top of advanced data grids, as shown on the right.

 Filtering using the filter row is done by typing some text, in one or more of the columns, and selecting one of the built-in filter operators, such as contains, begins with, like, ...., as shown in the image on the left below (if you use the like operator, then the wild-card character is the percentage sign %).

 Another option is to filter using preset values, which the advanced data grid extracts automatically from the underlying displayed data, as shown in the example above right.
 Clicking on the small funnel icon which appears at the top of each column, as you move your mouse over it, and you are then presented with a list of all the unique values taken by that column/field, as shown in the example, below right.
 You can then select one or more of these values as filter.

 Its first tab, Values, contains a list of all the preset values, automatically extracted from the underlying displayed data, but, in addition, it is possible to filter that list of presets by entering some partial text, as shown in the example below left.

 The second tab contains a set of filters specific to the type of data of the current column, as shown in the example above right, for a column containing dates.